MicrosoftDocs/PowerShell-Docs/reference/6/PowerShellGet/Uninstall-Module.md

 ### -MaximumVersion

 Specifies the maximum, or newest, version of the module to uninstall.
-The *MaximumVersion* and *RequiredVersion* parameters are mutually exclusive; you cannot use both parameters in the same command.
+The **MaximumVersion** and **RequiredVersion** parameters can't be used in the same command.

 ```yaml
 Type: String